dobbersc/dino/README.md

 # dino
-Implementations of the DINO Framwork from "Emerging Properties in Self-Supervised Vision Transformers"
+Implementation of the DINO Framework from "Emerging Properties in Self-Supervised Vision Transformers"